 25. B. Inspection:

-Kate emphasized that both properties had recently undergone B. Inspection, and she could share the reports with John, indicating the importance of property inspections for transparency.
+Kate emphasised that both properties had recently undergone B. Inspection, and she could share the reports with John, indicating the importance of property inspections for transparency.

 26. F. Oakridge:

-In the F. Oakridge neighborhood, there's a property listed at $450,000 with a recently renovated kitchen, providing specific information about a property in Oakridge.
+In the F. Oakridge neighbourhood, there's a property listed at $450,000 with a recently renovated kitchen, providing specific information about a property in Oakridge.

 27. H. Homeowners Association: